Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 This lovely beach is quite small and you may find it quite crowded during the high season.
 It is therefore recommended to schedule a visit already from early morning to fully enjoy this magical place.

-If you want to go to the discovery of other beaches you will be spoiled for choice in the other famous places of the Riviera di Levante such as Santa Margherita Ligure and Rapallo.
+If you want to explore other beaches you will be spoiled for choice in the other famous resorts of the Riviera di Levante such as Santa Margherita Ligure and Rapallo.

 Events in Camogli